Special-K-s-Flightsim-Bots/DCSServerBot/plugins/userstats/README.md

 - today
 - yesterday
 - all
+- yyyymmdd-yyyymmdd
+- yyyymmdd HH:MM:SS-yyyymmdd HH:MM:SS (and any variation without seconds, minutes)
+- -3 days (or years, weeks, months, hours, minutes)

-In addition, you can provide any campaign name (which have to be different from the periods, so please don't name your campaign "day" or "year").
+In addition, you can provide any campaign name or any mission name like so:
+- campaign:My Fancy Campaign
+- mission:Foothold
+It will do a wildcard search in all your missions.

 > ⚠️ **Attention!**<br/>
 > If a campaign is active on your server, `/statistics` and `/highscore` will display the data of that campaign only,